 Software projects are in a boom moment; any person working in a tech role has experienced this feeling of having selected the correct path.

-Not just because there is a high demand in this kind of job openings but because of the diversity of projects you can get involved in and the emerging wave of tools that you can take advantage of to keep improving and learning.
+Not just because there is a high demand for this kind of job opening, but because of the diversity of projects you can get involved in and the emerging wave of tools that you can take advantage of to keep improving and learning.

 From a Quality Assurance Analyst and Project Manager perspective, here are some tips that have worked for me so far: